Frequently Asked Questions

 Can Metal Image cut metal to special/custom shapes?

 Yes.
-Thinner gauges can be die cut and supplied in ‘gangs’ for easy application.
-Medium and thicker gauges can be laser, water or mechanically cut depending on material and quantity.
-Always allow extra delivery time.
+Thinner gauges can be die cut and supplied in ‘gangs’ for easy application, while thicker metals are laser cut.